dmitthedazed/MeowGPT/README.md

 - **Inspired by**: ChatGPT's interface design
 - **Icons**: Feather Icons via React Icons
 - **Special Thanks**: To all the cats who provided moral support during development 🐱

-## 📞 Support

-If you encounter any issues or have questions:

-1. Check the browser console for error messages
-2. Try clearing your browser's localStorage
-3. Ensure you're using a modern browser with JavaScript enabled

----

 **Made with ❤️ and lots of meows!** 🐾